scaljeri/e2e-testing-in-action/README.md

 ![BrowserStack Status](https://www.browserstack.com/automate/badge.svg?badge_key=SW5jemxFMi9URmh6SEtGOC9yN0dlRzZlME5Vd3RWYklTd0xMRHlLOEhmQT0tLWthYzAwM0xaaVBiRmpORTV0SXR1RVE9PQ==--fe0340b981aedb79e9f8271da1c6c0d0f92e1e17)

 This project demonstrates how to test a website with pure node, cucumber, protractor and webdriverIO using mocha/chai.
-Depending on your needs this project can serve as a reference guide or a tutorial on how to setup automated testing.
+Depending on your needs this project can serve as just a reference or a tutorial on how to setup automated testing.

 This project will demonstrate how to run tests against different browsers on your local machine or remote using [Browserstack](https://www.browserstack.com) even in parallel.